|

 the station and

-while walking the line South from Horsted Keynes towards Hollywell he made a grisly
+while walking the line South from Horsted Keynes towards Holywell he made a grisly

 discovery.
 Lying between the rails were the lifeless bodies of the newly